oracle-livelabs/pts/ac-with-ucp/lab3-unplanned-outages/lab3-unplanned-outages.md

 ## Introduction

-In this lab we will configure a connection pool with a single connection.
+In this lab, we will configure a connection pool with a single connection.
 This will allow us to interrupt at will the demo application in the middle of a transaction and see whether or not Application Continuity hides the outage.

 Estimated Lab Time: 30 minutes